sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_10_responsive_embeds/embedding_10_responsive_embeds.md

 ## Responsive iframes
 Duration: 5

-Sigma provides a Javascript method that enables developers to dynamically adjust the iframe height, based on the content's actual height.
+Sigma provides a JavaScript method that enables developers to dynamically adjust the iframe height, based on the content's actual height.

 This is especially useful when the content inside the iframe can change dynamically, leading to different height requirements.

 **This can be used to fully address the scroll bar issues.**

-The method is `workbook:pageheight:onchange`, and is an "event" in Sigma.
+The method is `workbook:pageheight:onchange`, and is an `event` in Sigma.

 You can read about [Javascript actions in user-backed embeds here.](https://help.sigmacomputing.com/docs/javascript-events-for-embedded-elements#actions)